fgouteroux/acme-manager/README.md

 ### Limitations

-Currently only DNS challenge is supported and vault storage with app role login.
+Currently only vault storage with app role login is supported.

 ### TLS and basic authentication